Last Updated on October 28, 2025

 Which rental expenses cannot be claimed on your German tax return?

-- Personal contributions
+Personal contributions cannot be claimed.

 The German tax authorities do not recognize personal contributions (Eigenleistungen), thus they cannot be claimed on your German tax return.
 These include: